SPEC v2.1 — Sealed Mode

 Anyone can verify per Section 5.1.

 This is the primary unsealing path.
-There is no server-side endpoint that "promotes" a sealed entry to public mode (per design decision D6, 2026-05-03).
+There is no server-side endpoint that "promotes" a sealed entry to public mode.
 The user controls disclosure entirely; "unsealing" is just publishing the bundle to whoever needs to verify.

 7. Operational considerations